kaioteoi/development-config/README.md

 ## Folder structure

-There is a pre-set for the /src folder structure.

-The basic structure is as follows:
+In this configuration there is a pre-set __/src__ folder structure as follows:
 ```
 /root
   gulpfile.js